 It’s a question money expert Clark Howard gets all of the time, and he feels very strongly about the answer:

 “Almost 100% of the time people have asked me about borrowing from their 401(k), the answer is ‘No!'”
 Clark says.
 “That has to be the last option and something you do when you’re out of all other possibilities.”

 “When people do borrow from a 401(k), historically it means that they end up with not near enough money to live on in retirement,” he says.

-That’s scary, considering that according to a study from the Investment Company Institute, nearly one in five people who are eligible have a loan against their 401(k).
+That’s scary, considering that according to a study from the Society for Human Resource Management, nearly one-third of Americans have taken a loan against their 401(k).
 Here are the main reasons it’s not a good idea: